CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: b) Meghalaya

-These hills form part of the Meghalaya Plateau.
+These prominent hills constitute an essential part of the Meghalaya Plateau.

 a) Saramati